How to handle children who are depressed kids feeling down

 Mental illness depression is a clinical disease that should be treated just like any other disease.
 Normally, when a person suffers from physical illness or injury people opt for treatment but for mental illness or neurosis parents shy away from getting their children treated because of fear of society and unwillingness to accept the fact that their child is depressed.
-But clinical depression is a disease that should be treated and parents should actively participate in the treatment and seek a psychologist who actively communicated with the patient rather than just providing antidepressants.
-We hope that find this How to handle children who are depressed post useful.
+But clinical depression is a disease that should be treated and parents should actively participate in the treatment and seek a psychologist who actively communicates with the patient rather than just providing antidepressants.
+We hope that find this How to Help a Child With Depression and Anxiety post useful.

 So what should a parent do to support a child suffering from clinical depression?